DayDreamer3d/registry_project/README.md

 It is written in python and deployed using docker containers.

 1. We have to switch our docker engine to [swarm mode](https://docs.docker.com/engine/swarm/swarm-tutorial/ "swarm mode").
-2. Download [project's compose file](https://github.com/DayDreamer3d/registry_project/blob/master/docker-compose.yml "project's compose file") to deploy the stack of services.
+2. Download [project's compose file](docker-compose.yml "project's compose file") to deploy the stack of services.
-3. Switch to the downlaoded directory and execute `docker stack deploy  --compose-file docker-compose.yml softreg` to build the stack.
+3. Switch to the downloaded directory and execute `docker stack deploy  --compose-file docker-compose.yml softreg` to build the stack.
 This will download all the necessary images and run the desired services.

 ## Usage ##